 This speed and great trapping ability made them a popular choice for poachers which in turn earned the Bedlington the nickname of "Gypsy Dog".
 The Dandie Dinmont Terrier also played a part in this unusual dog's heritage.

 Nowadays they are mostly used as companion pets rather than ratters.

-They should be socialised from an early age to cut on their aggressiveness towards other dogs especially more dominant ones.
+They should be socialized from an early age to cut on their aggressiveness towards other dogs especially more dominant ones.

-Bedlington's will make it known to everyone within earshot when there's a stranger or intruder around!
-But once inside and it's been made known to him that the stranger has been accepted by the Master of the house, the Bedlington terrier will welcome the newcomer with open paws.
+Bedlingtons will make it known to everyone within earshot when there's a stranger or intruder around!
+But once inside and it's been made known to him that the stranger has been accepted by the Master of the house, this terrier will welcome the newcomer with open paws.